The vegetarian "arrabbiata", simple and essential

 My usual "penne all'arrabbiata" (Here the recipe) is a dish rich in taste and ingredients; very tasty but just not suitable for those who, in addition to avoiding animal fats, generally prefers a vegetarian diet!

-And so, already a couple of acquaintances have asked me to tell, after trying it from me, this my stripped down version of the essentials ... in practice, I would dare to say, a classic garlic, oil and hot pepper sauce enriched with plenty of tomato!
+And so, a couple of acquaintances have already asked me to tell, after having tried it for myself, this version of mine reduced to the essential ... in practice, I would dare to say, a classic garlic, oil and hot pepper sauce enriched with plenty of tomato!

-But without removing anything from taste and taste (and even the calories because, here, I'll go a bit 'with a heavy hand with the extra virgin olive oil!).
+Without, however, detracting from the taste and flavor (and not even calories because, here, I'm a bit heavy handed with extra virgin olive oil!).

-Steps to prepare it are very few, and very affordable for all; as well as ingredients: here they are!
+The steps to prepare it are very few and truly within everyone's reach; as well as the ingredients: here they are!

-Clearly everyone can increase or decrease the weight of the individual ingredients according to your taste, the following doses are those that are all the rage on my table.
+Clearly everyone can increase or decrease the weight of the individual ingredients according to their taste, the doses indicated below are the ones that are the most popular on my table.

 NB for this dish use pens but here, in bags request, I used the noodles!